|Text on Button||CHICKEN IN EVERY POT TIGER IN EVERY TANK|

 White text on a red and blue background.

-In 1964 Esso (the international name for the Exxon oil company) launched one of the largest advertising campaigns of the decade with their slogan “Put a tiger in your tank”.
+In 1964 Exxon, under their moniker Esso, launched one of the largest advertising campaigns of the decade with the slogan, “put a tiger in your tank."
 The campaign, which included cartoons, posters, bumper stickers, and buttons, sold millions of dollars of Esso collectibles.
-The tiger mascot displayed the ferocity and energy in the oil and was such a hit that other oil companies started to copy the logo.
+The tiger mascot was meant to highlight ferocity and energy and associate them to the oil.
+The tiger was such a hit that other oil companies started to copy the logo for themselves.

-On this button, Esso cleverly paired their company's slogan with a quote from a 1928 Republican campaign promising prosperity in the form of “a chicken in every pot and a car in every backyard”.
-The phrase and its optimism for a time when poverty would be nonexistent became so popular that it became a catchphrase for the rich utopia that America could be.
-The advertising campaign ended in the 1970s with the beginning of the oil crisis, but Esso remains an internationally recognized brand.
+Esso cleverly paired their company's slogan with a quote from Hoover's 1928 Republican campaign promising prosperity in the form of “a chicken in every pot and two cars in every garage."
+The advertising campaign was discontinued in the 1970s with the beginning of the oil crisis.
+Esso remains an internationally known brand.

 Planet Retro.
 (2009, Feb 18).
 The Esso Tiger.
 [Web Blog Post].
 Retrieved from: http://blog.retroplanet.com/character-of-the-week-the-esso-tiger/